 Meritage is subject to numerous uncertainties and risk factors inherent in the food service industry.
-These include, among others: competition; changes in local and national economic conditions; changes in consumer tastes and eating habits; concerns about the nutritional quality of quick-service or casual dining menu items; concerns about consumption of beef or other menu items due to food-borne diseases; promotions and menu price discounting by competitors; severe weather; changes in travel patterns; road construction; demographic trends; the cost of food, labor, fuel and energy; the availability and cost of suitable restaurant sites; the ability to finance expansion; fluctuating interest rates; insurance costs; the availability of an adequate number of managers and hourly-paid employees; directives issued by its franchisor regarding the Company's quick-service operations; its franchisor's national marketing and advertising programs; its franchisor's advertised pricing; the general reputation of Meritage's and its franchisor's restaurants; legal claims; security, including cyber security; credit card fraud; information technology incidents and breaches; and the recurring need for renovation and capital improvements.
+These include, among others: competition; changes in local and national economic conditions; changes in consumer tastes and eating habits; concerns about the nutritional quality of quick-service or casual dining menu items; concerns about consumption of beef or other menu items due to food-borne diseases; promotions and menu price discounting by its competitors; severe weather; changes in travel patterns; road construction; demographic trends; the cost of food, labor, fuel and energy; the availability and cost of suitable restaurant sites; the ability to finance expansion; fluctuating interest rates; insurance costs; the availability of an adequate number of managers and hourly-paid employees; directives issued by its franchisor regarding the Company's quick-service operations, profitability of its franchisor's menu pricing, advertised pricing, national marketing, advertising, and digital programs; the general reputation of Meritage's and its franchisor's restaurants; legal claims and proceedings; security, including cyber security; credit card fraud; information technology incidents and breaches; and the recurring need for renovation and capital improvements.
 Meritage is subject to risks and uncertainties related to the development of pandemics.

 The Company is also subject to various federal, state and local laws and governmental regulations relating to, among other things: zoning; restaurant operations; public health certification regarding the preparation and sale of food; alcoholic beverage control; discharge of materials into the environment; sanitation; and minimum wage laws.
-The Company believes its operations would be adversely affected if these permits or other applicable permits or approvals were not obtained or renewed or were terminated.
+The Company believes its operations would be adversely affected if these permits or other applicable approvals were not obtained.
 While the Company has no reason to anticipate that this may occur, it can give no assurances in this regard.
 In addition, changes regarding minimum wage laws or other laws governing the Company's relationship with its employees (e.g., overtime wages and tips, health care coverage, employment of minors, citizenship/immigration requirements, working conditions, etc.) could have an adverse effect on the Company's operations.